takoikatakotako/en.swiswiswift.com/content/post/2018-06-03/index.md

 +++
-title = "UITabBarControllerにUINavigationControllerを入れ子で実装する"
-url = "2018-06-03"
-date = "2018-06-03"
+title = "Nested implementation of UINavigationController in UITabBarController." url = "2018-06-03" date = "2018-06-03"
-description = "UITabBarControllerにUINavigationControllerを入れ子で実装する"
-tags = [
+description = "Nested implementation of UINavigationController in UITabBarController." tags = [
   "iOS",
 ]